the-real-i9/Backend-Topics-Study/Learn/Databases/Normalization.md

 The type of functional dependency that we are interested in identifying is a full functinal dependency.

-In summary, the functional dependencies that we use in normalization have the following characteristics:
+In summary, <u>the functional dependencies that we use in normalization have the following characteristics</u>: 🎯
 - There is a one-to-one relationship between the attribute(s) on the LHS (determinant) and those on the RHS of the functional depencency.
 - They hold for all time.
 - There must be a full functional dependency between the attribute(s) on the LHS and RHS of the dependency.